What is Clean Heating & Cooling?

 Why upgrade to Clean Heating & Cooling?

-Operating without fossil fuels, heat pumps, heat pump water heaters, and solar hot water produce no direct emissions.
-Be a part of the climate solution by switching to clean, fossil-free heating and cooling technologies.
+Operating without fossil fuels, heat pumps, heat pump water heaters, and solar hot water heaters produce no direct emissions.
+Lower your carbon footprint by switching to clean, fossil-free heating and cooling technologies.

 The Residential New Construction Program offers guidance and financial incentives to help you, your architect, and your builder design and construct a home that is a model for energy efficiency and clean heating and cooling.
 Additional rebates are available for homes that meet higher performance standards such as LEED and Passive House.